syself/cluster-api-provider-hetzner/docs/topics/quickstart.md

 ## Prerequisites

-There are certain prerequisites that you need to
+There are certain prerequisites that you need to comply with before getting started with this guide.

+### Installing Helm

+Helm is a package manager that faciliates the installation and management of applications in a Kubernetes cluster.
+Refer to the [official docs](https://helm.sh/docs/intro/install/) for installation.

 ### Preparing Hetzner